INSURANCE AND PROTECTION

 WHO IS IT FOR?

 This type of plan is designed for those individuals or families who want a lump sum if they are diagnosed with a serious illness.
 This lump sum could be used to repay a loan, mortgage, or perhaps pay for time off work.
 The lump sum could even be used to pay for any necessary alterations to your home.
 The quality of cover and the illnesses covered can vary significantly between different providers.
-As independent financial advisors we can help you find the plan that best meets your requirements as well as giving you the most benefit.
+We can help you find the plan that best meets your requirements as well as giving you the most benefit.

 We cannot predict our job security now or in the future, so choosing to protect your income in the event of redundancy is a real consideration.